sahlenlab/HiCapTools/README.md

 * Probe file : This file contains the probe information in the gff3 file format and is required as input to ProximityDetector.
 It is named in the format "BaseFileName.assemblyVer_chrN.RestrictionEnzyme.date.gff3".

 * Probe Sequence File : This file contains the sequence information of the probes and is named in the format "BaseFileName.assemblyVer.ProbeSequences.RestrictionEnzyme.date.txt".
+This file can be readily submitted to Agilent Technologies custom probe design tool.

 * Probe Design Summary file : This file contains the summary information of number of probes designed against features.
 It is named in the format "BaseFileName.assemblyVer.ProbeDesignSummary_chrN.RestrictionEnzyme.date.txt".